Let Us Know How We Can Help You.

 DAPTs also provide privacy measures that allow you to shield the ownership of assets.
 This is particularly beneficial to privacy-minded individuals.

 This will largely depend on your individual situation and how the trust is set up.
-Generally, an irrevocable trust can be its own tax entity or the tax liabilities can continue to flow to the grantor.
-At Mile High Estate Planning, we are happy to work with your existing accountant or tax professional or to use our in-house Certified Public Accountant to help determine the ideal tax structure for your situation.
+Generally, a DAPT can be its own tax entity or the tax liabilities can continue to flow to the grantor, thus making the DAPT tax neutral.

 By transferring your assets into an irrevocable trust, many state courts view the trust assets as no longer held under your control.
 In doing so, you can remove these assets from exposure to litigation and other claims directed at you as an individual.
-This also provides you with privacy of ownership and peace of mind.
+This also provides you with a degree of privacy and peace of mind.

 One of the most common questions we receive is regarding the distinction between a DAPT and a revocable trust.
 With a revocable trust, you can benefit from many of the privacy features found in a DAPT, but you won't benefit from any legal protection in the face of plaintiffs or creditors.
 Assets held in a revocable trust are still considered owned by the grantor or the original owner, a court can order the assets of the trust to be forfeited to pay creditors or satisfy a judgment.